- Contact Information

 Parents are encouraged to contact the teacher in advance and be mindful of student food allergies.

-Sunnyside participates in the National School Lunch Program which includes breakfast.
-Hot lunches are served daily at a cost of $2.65 per student ($.40 reduced) and $3.20 per adult.
+Student meal cost will be $1.45 for breakfast and $2.75 for lunch.
 Menus are posted in the classroom and sent home monthly in the Tuesday Folders.
 All opened or perishable foods must be consumed in the cafeteria and will not be permitted in any other part of the building.

 For the convenience of parents, money for breakfast and lunch may be preloaded on their account.
 Parents may send in checks or cash at any time during the year.